 Next, make the necessary changes required to maximize your time away from home.
 Maybe that involves automating one of your projects.
 Perhaps it’s making the shift to working from home.
 There are plenty of benefits to working from home–no commute, more family time and a little less stress–all of which will add up to an uncluttered life.
-To make that strategy a reality, you’ll need a workspace in your house.
+To make that strategy a reality without simply adding work clutter to your home, you’ll need a dedicated workspace in your house.

 The car is almost like a mobile office for most of us.
 Being constantly on the go, picking up family members and waiting for the next time to shuffle children off to school or one of their many activities, random items collect in the small space that is your car.

-Finally, set resolutions as a family that whatever you bring into the car, leaves with you.
-Hopefully this helps omit the piles of shoes, water bottles and toys that need to be emptied out of the trusty family vehicle at the end of a week.
+Finally, set resolutions as a family that whatever you bring into the car leaves with you.
+This should decrease the piles of shoes, water bottles, and toys that need to be emptied out of the trusty family vehicle at the end of a week.